 A little less “chasing happiness” and a little more “being present” can add up over time to a greater sense of happiness, says Gilbert.

-Be Grateful – “Gratefulness makes us happy,” says Benedictine monk David Steindl-Rast.
+“Gratefulness makes us happy,” says Benedictine monk David Steindl-Rast.

 His view is that every moment is a gift, so if we stop and enjoy each moment, each opportunity, we are building happiness.

-While it’s not realistic to be grateful for violence or war, Stiendl-Rast suggests being grateful for the opportunity to rise to the occasion, to learn patience, or make something better out of these troubling situations.
+While it’s not realistic to be grateful for violence or war, Stiendl-Rast suggests being grateful for the opportunity to rise to the occasion, learn patience, or make something better out of these troubling situations.

 “If we’re grateful, we’re not fearful or violent,” says the monk.
 “Grateful people enjoy differences and are respectful of others.
 Grateful people are joyful people.”

-Be in the Moment – Using technology to discover when people feel happy, researcher Matt Killingsworth created a smartphone app to help discover what experiences are most valuable to each individual.
+Using technology to discover when people feel happy, researcher Matt Killingsworth created a smartphone app to help discover what experiences are most valuable to each individual.

 People report being less happy when their minds are wandering, says Killingsworth.

 His advice, based on his research, is: Bring your attention back to what you’re doing, whatever it is, whether it’s painting or talking with someone.
 Be engaged.

 It’s simple to track valuable moments, which may have up to a greater sense of happiness over time, with Killingsworth’s project.
 Anyone can go to www.trackyourhappiness.org, download the app and do their own research while contributing their input to the overall research.